codename95/react002/README.md

 # React + Vite

+This application makes api calls to get quotes, tests my knowledge of hooks and more.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: